-This week Church Publishing has been reading about Ryōtarō Shiba, a Japanese author, between re-editing one of our favorite novels, Freedom Incorporated by Cosmo Starlight, in preparation for its fifth edition release.
-In this novel Freedom is a massive low security work camp with no borders, it is the world.
-Instead of describing the prison, what it looks like, the system people work within or how it feels, Cosmo Starlight writes the story of how one prisoner realizes the place he was born into is not the same place mapped in Freedom’s charter, a document every child is forced to learn, after being followed for trying to get away from things.
+This week Church Publishing has been reading about Ryōtarō Shiba, a Japanese author, between editing one of our favorite novels, Freedom Incorporated by Cosmo Starlight, in preparation for its 5th Edition release.
+In it Freedom is a massive low-security work camp without borders.
+Instead of describing the prison, what it looks like, how the system works, or the way it feels to live in Freedom Inc., Cosmo Starlight writes how after being followed one prisoner realizes where he was born is not the place chartered.

-In Freedom Incorporated the protaganist refuses to call the prison freedom because groups with separate agendas and secret systems of government seek to exert control over free-thinking individuals.
-When he refused to call the system freedom one group of wardens poison him and an opposing group locks him in jail.
-To secure his release the latter group attempted to coerce him into testifying that this prison is called freedom and the guards he caught chasing him were just a figment of his imagination.
-He refused again and they condemned him to solitary confinement.
+The protagonist refuses to call the prison Freedom since groups with separate agendas and secret systems exert control over free-thought.
+But when he refused one group of wardens poison him and their opposing wardens lock him in jail.
+Then the latter group coerce him to testify the prison is called Freedom and guards caught tracking him were a figment of his imagination.
+When he refuses they isolated him in solitary confinement.

 The character doesn’t mind living in prison.
-He actually likes concrete rooms and mattresses without sheets.
-And he found a way to keep sane, turning Freedom Inc. into Freedom Ink by writing his experience down in order to lead the prison system without bombs or bullets, powders, and with fewer police men.
+He likes concrete rooms and mattresses without sheets.
+And he found a way to keep sane by turning Freedom Inc. into Freedom Ink by writing his story to lead the system without bombs, bullets, powders, or secret policemen.

 Ryōtarō Shiba, whose namesake memorial museum is pictured below, was born in 1923 Osaka, Japan.
-He studied Mongolian, traveled, and similar to Ernest Hemingway began writing historical novels after an experience in journalism.
-“Fukuro no Shiro,” The Castle of Owls, perhaps his most well known and widely read inside Japan, is about Ninjas and won the Naoki Prize in 1960.
+He studied Mongolian, traveled and, similar to Ernest Hemingway, began writing historical novels after an experience in journalism.
+“Fukuro no Shiro,” The Castle of Owls, his most well known and widely read book inside Japan perhaps, is about ninjas and won the Naoki Prize in 1960.

-Another one of his novels, “Ryōma ga Yuku,” is about following the leader.
-This historical novel shows Samurai were instrumental in bringing about Japan’s restoration after two hundred years of isolation and details the civil war and assassinations that resulted from calls to renew a relationship with Western culture.
-After realizing innovation had propelled Western societies far ahead of Japan’s, sentiments at that time were Western technological advancement could benefit citizens of the island nation.
-Change didn’t come cheaply and many Japanese heroes sacrificed their lives in what was called the Meiji Restoration in 1868.
-It’s success, however, was responsible for the emergence of Japan as a modernized nation.
+Another of his novels, “Ryōma ga Yuku,” is about following the leader.
+This historical novel details a civil war after two hundred years of isolation that resulted from calls to renew a relationship with Western Civilization.
+It portrays Samurai as instrumental in bringing about Japan’s restoration after realizing innovation propelled Western societies ahead of Japan’s and that advancement could benefit its citizens.
+Change didn’t come cheaply, many Japanese heroes sacrificed their lives in what was called the Meiji Restoration in 1868.
+But its success was responsible for the emergence of Japan as a modern nation state.

-His namesake memorial museum pictured above, designed by Tadao Ando, was built next to the house the author lived in for future generations to enjoy.
-It’s filled with the books Ryōtarō Shiba collected.
+His namesake memorial museum, pictured above, was built next to the house the author lived for future generations to enjoy.
+Its walls contain the books Ryōtarō Shiba collected.

-Like Church Publishing’s fan page to receive exclusive offers, discounts, and weekly posts like this one in your news feed.
+Like the ▲Church Publishing Facebook fan page to receive exclusive offers, discounts, and weekly posts like this in your news feed.